Emmanuel Lubezki

 Emmanuel Lubezki Morgenstern (/es/; born November 30, 1964) is a Mexican cinematographer.
 Lubezki is known for uses of natural lighting and continuous uninterrupted shots in cinematography, often utilizing a Steadicam, a 3-axis gimbal, or hand-held camera.
 He is also known for his frequent collaborations with Terrence Malick, Alfonso Cuarón, and Alejandro González Iñárritu.

 He has received numerous accolades including three consecutive wins for the Academy Award for Best Cinematography for the science fiction thriller Gravity (2013), the dark comedy Birdman (2014), and the epic western The Revenant (2015).
 He was Oscar-nominated for his work on A Little Princess (1995), Sleepy Hollow (1999), The New World (2005), Children of Men (2006), and The Tree of Life (2011).

 Lubezki is a member of both the Mexican Society of Cinematographers and the American Society of Cinematographers.
 Lubezki won the Royal Photographic Society Lumière Award for major achievement in cinematography, video or animation in 2016.

 Early life and education

 Lubezki was born to a Jewish family in Mexico City, Mexico.
 His father was actor and producer Muni Lubezki.
 His paternal grandfather is Lithuanian Jewish while his grandmother is also Jewish, from Russia.
 Lubezki studied film at Mexico's Centro Universitario de Estudios Cinematográficos (CUEC), where he met Alfonso Cuarón.
+Lubezki is the cousin of billionaire businessman Daniel Lubetzky.